 Step 5: Debt to Income Ratio (DTI)

 Debt-to-income ratio is one of the most important factors that is considered by your lender.
-The bank or lender will look at your DTI to determine if you can afford a mortgage loan along with your other debt payments.
+The bank or lender will look at your DTI to determine if you can afford a mortgage loan along with your other debts.
 DTI is what percentage of your gross income a bank thinks you can spend on a new mortgage and your existing debts.
 This gives them the ability to assess your risk and financial standing.

 Step 6: Property Types